McCloudS/subgen/README.md

 ## Plex

 Create a webhook in Plex that will call back to your subgen address, IE: http://192.168.1.111:9000/plex see: https://support.plex.tv/articles/115002267687-webhooks/  You will also need to generate the token to use it.
+Remember, Plex and Subgen need to be able to see the exact same files at the exact same paths, otherwise you need `USE_PATH_MAPPING`.

 ## Emby

 All you need to do is create a webhook in Emby pointing to your subgen IE: http://192.168.154:9000/emby

 Emby was really nice and provides good information in their responses, so we don't need to add an API token or server url to query for more information.

+Remember, Emby and Subgen need to be able to see the exact same files at the exact same paths, otherwise you need `USE_PATH_MAPPING`.

 ## Bazarr